chynnalew/language-quiz/README.md

 ## Description

 This application is a webpage housing a quiz that tells the user which programming language they should learn.
-This quiz can be taken multiple times without the need to refresh the page between uses.
+Text input, dropdown selections, and radio buttons are used to receive user input.

 ## Setup/Installation Requirements